ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 salloc
 ~~~~~

-While being interactive like srun, salloc allocates compute resources for you, while leaving your shell on the login node.
-Run commands on the login node as usual, use "exit" to end an salloc session early, and use srun with no extra flags to launch processes on the compute resources.
+While being interactive like ``srun``, ``salloc`` allocates compute resources for you, while leaving your shell on the login node.
+Run commands on the login node as usual, use``exit`` to end an salloc session early, and use srun with no extra flags to launch processes on the compute resources.

 .. code-block::